-Here’s an example, with all the right conditions to show vignetting: smooth blue skies, a long telephoto (600mm), and wide-open aperture.
-When you look at the original photo by itself, you can certainly see that it’s darker at the edges than at the center.
-But it’s when you compared it to the corrected version that the vignetting becomes even more obvious.
-It’s worth emphasizing that there are no exposure, bright, contrast, or other settings changed between these images–it’s purely the vignette correction.
+Here's an example, with all the right conditions to show vignetting: smooth blue skies, a long telephoto (600mm), and a wide-open aperture.
+When you look at the original photo by itself, you can certainly see that it's darker at the edges than at the center.
+But it's when you compared it to the corrected version that the vignetting becomes even more obvious.
+It's worth emphasizing that there are no exposure, brightness, contrast, or other settings changed between these images--it's purely the vignette correction.

 While it's technically a flaw, unlike chromatic aberration or purple fringing, lens vignetting is not always a bad thing.
 In fact, there are many cases where I actually prefer a bit of subtle vignetting to help draw the eye toward the subject of the image.
 It's simply a matter of creative judgment.